OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-18.md

 ## Matthew 18:5

-And whoever welcomes a child like this in My name, welcomes Me.
+And whoever receives a child like this in My name, receives Me.

 ## Matthew 18:6